 1. Figure out what tours work best for you

 Another aspect of the tour to think about is the audience you'd like to be talking to.
 Do you prefer getting to know backpackers from all over the world?
 Or perhaps you'd prefer showing off your town to families?
-Here's another thing to figure out to help you create the best tour experience for your guests.
+Knowing who you want to work with can help you create better experiences for your clients.

 2. Tell a great story